Ip-Tec/ip_klazz/public/Note/html/Accessibility_ARIA_Roles.md

-# 🧠 Masterclass: Accessibility, ARIA Roles & Keyboard Navigation
+# Chapter 7: Day 7 Accessibility, ARIA Roles & Keyboard Navigation

 ## 🎯 Learning Objectives
 By the end of this lesson, students will: